lambda-dom/weidu_library/lib/docs/items.md

 Return the array of the header's opcode offsets.
 Returns the empty array if header has no casting opcodes.
 The function PATCH_FAIL's if `header` out of bounds.

+### B. 6.
+Addition and removal of headers.

+The next batch of functions, adds and removes item headers.
+They should not be needed, but either WeiDU lacks some of such basic functionality or it does not work quite the way we need.

+`insert_item_header INT_VAR index = 0 type = 1 location = 1 target = 1`

+Inserts a new, blank item header at `index` with `type` (default 1 = melee), `location` (default 1 = weapon) and `target` (default 1 = living actor).
+Function PATCH_FAIL's if `index` not in the range 0:count where count is the number of existing headers.

+note(s):
+* any other header fields must be set via existing functions such as ALTER_ITEM_HEADER or the functions in this library.

 ## C. Miscellaneous utilities.

 note(s):